 Stok Kangri and the Markha Valley Trek

-Day 2: We have a usually early transfer to the domestic teminal of Delhi Airport and check in for the 1 hour flight northwards, across the Indian Himalaya to Leh, where we transfer to the group hotel.
+Day 2: We make an early transfer to the domestic airport and take the 1-hour flight northwards, across the Indian Himalaya to Leh, where we transfer to the group hotel.
 The afternoon is free, with the opportunity to take it easy at the hotel or to take a leisurely stroll around the town.

 Day 4: Today we have the option of a whitewater rafting trip on the Indus.
 Starting at Phey, the river runs through an impressive gorge to Nemo, close to the point where the Zanskar River joins the Indus.
 Transfer back to the hotel in Leh.

 Day 5: Today, we boost our acclimatisation by driving up to the Khardung La (5380m) one of the world's highest road passes.
 There are great views of the Karakoram peaks (and of Stok Kangri) before we make the return drive to the hotel in Leh.